Last Updated on November 1, 2023 by maximosecrets

 On the Locations application there is a Rotating Item field.
 This field allows you to reference an item or tool that is marked as “Rotating?”.
 A location cannot exist in a storeroom, as can an asset, so the term “rotating” in this case means a reference to a rotating item, rather than rotating stock – stock that moves in and out of a storeroom – which is associated with a rotating asset.

-The reference to a Rotating Item is only available if the type is set to OPERATING, for all other location types it will be read-only.
+The reference to a Rotating Item is only available if the type is set to OPERATING, for all other There are eight location types of which the most common one is an Operating Location.
+More it will be read-only.
 The Rotating Item field will be blanked and made read-only if you change the location type.

 The use of a rotating item on an operating location is to leverage some of the templating capability that is also made available for rotating assets and their association with a rotating item.
 There are four main functions that can be provided when referencing a rotating item.